What is a Sound Designer?

 The short answer

 The short answer is that theatre sound designer's are responsible for everything the audience hears in a production.
 How the sound designer carries out that role is largely dependent on the style of the show, the venue, and the vision of the director.
 The requirements for Sound Design on a commercial West End musical can be dramatically different to a piece of new writing in a studio style theatre, the experienced sound designer adapts to the demands of each individual project.
-Normally sound designers join a production ahead of rehearsals starting and stay with the show until opening night - traditionally the official opening night of the show's run.
+Normally sound designers join a production ahead of rehearsals starting and stay with the show until press night - traditionally the official opening night of the show's run.

 The Longer Answer...